nswaswaJim/oahuv1/olympushike2.md

 Back to Mt.
 Olympus!
 Probably inspired by my recent experience on the  Middle Ridge Trail, which left me wishing for the great trail that Olympus is.

 Not that Olympus is easy!
 There is a lot of altitude to gain in a short distance.
-There are parts that are perpetual mudpits, sections that steep and muddy and likely impassible in the rain; there are roped sections...
+There are parts that are perpetual mudpits, sections that steep and muddy and likely impassible in the rain; there are roped sections... but these challenges are just the right amount to make one appreciate Olympus' stretches of steep but mostly enjoyable, mostly shaded trail with some excellent views.

 (route map)